vuminhkh0a/BRAIN_TUMOR/README.md

 # 🧠 Brain MRI Diagnosis App

-An experimental Streamlit application for detecting brain tumors from medical images.
-This project is **still under development**.
+This is my first personal project in computer vision for healthcare, and it is **still under development**.

 ## Demo App